SansonSebastiano/Master-Thesis/papers_summary_XAI_AD.md

 - Integration with iForest for conterfactual explanations

-- Extensions of the (flexible) model that can be adapted to each specific situation + *plausibility and actionability*
+- Extensions of the (flexible) model that can be adapted to each specific situation + *plausibility and actionability* (i.e. action that is possible to do to change the outcome)

 ## Background